kartavya99/Javaquiz/README.md

 1) Function to start the game
-    start the quiz game with click on the start button add event listener click on start button to start the game hide the start button after the game start
+    start the quiz game with click on the start button add event listener click on start button to start the game hide the start button, header and rules after the game start

 2)function StartTimer for 2.30mins